Community Safety Starts With You

 About Neighbours Unite

-Neighbours Unite is a City of Rockingham initiative, partnering with Neighbourhood Watch WA, aimed at encouraging residents to get to know each other.
+The aim of the initiative is to encourage residents to connect and get to know each other.
 We believe "a connected community is a safer community".

-Neighbours are important because good relationships with others can, and do change communities.
+Neighbours are important because good relationships with others can, and does change communities.

 How to be a good neighbour: